The 4Ps of marketing, also known as the producer-oriented model, have been used by marketers around the world for decades.

 Below, we’ll take a deeper look at the juxtaposition of these old and new ideas.

-According to research published in the Harvard Business Review, a five-year study involving more than 500 managers and customers (in multiple countries) found that the 4 Ps model undercuts entrepreneurs and marketers in three important ways.
+According to research published in the Harvard Business Review, a five-year study involving more than 500 managers and customers (in multiple countries) found that the 4 Ps model undercuts entrepreneurs and marketers in the B2B space in three important ways.

 If the four Ps is no longer agile enough to work for modern businesses, what framework should entrepreneurs and marketers look toward instead?